-Smallpox 'virus squads’ and mandatory vaccinations upheld by the Supreme Court
+Smallpox ‘virus squads’ and the mandatory vaccinations upheld by the Supreme Court

 There had been a number of decisions in other state courts on compulsory vaccination laws, and they were all over the map.
 Some upheld the laws, some struck them down or placed limitations.
 Clearly, a national policy was needed.

-The Supreme Court handed down its decision in February 1905; in a 7-2 opinion, Justice John Marshall Harlan – a former Kentucky slaveholder who fought for the Union in the Civil War and wrote a blistering dissent against Plessy vs. Ferguson – said public health could supersede individual rights:
+The Supreme Court handed down its decision in February 1905; in a 7-2 opinion, Justice John Marshall Harlan — a former Kentucky enslaver who fought for the Union in the Civil War and wrote a blistering dissent against Plessy v.
+Ferguson — said public health could supersede individual rights:

 “[T]he liberty secured by the Constitution of the United States to every person within its jurisdiction does not import an absolute right in each person to be, at all times and in all circumstances, wholly free from restraint.
 There are manifold restraints to which every person is necessarily subject for the common good.”

-And while the high court in Massachusetts had ruled in favor of the board of health, it also made clear that “it is not in their power to vaccinate [Jacobson] by force.”
+While the high court in Massachusetts had ruled in favor of the board of health, it also made clear that “it is not in their power to vaccinate [Jacobson] by force.”
 The Supreme Court didn’t contradict this, and in fact, placed more safeguards, saying “common good” laws had to be reasonable.
-That’s important, because “virus squads” weren’t limited to Boston; immigrants in tenements were also forcibly vaccinated in New York City, as were African Americans in Kentucky.
+That’s important, because “virus squads” weren’t limited to Boston; immigrants in tenements were also forcibly vaccinated in New York City, as were Black Americans in Kentucky.

 By the time of the Supreme Court’s decision, nearly three years after Jacobson had first refused to be vaccinated, the smallpox outbreak in Cambridge had died down and would never return.
 (Smallpox was declared eradicated from the planet in 1979.)

-The government began regulating the quality of vaccines, and in 1922, another Supreme Court case, Zucht vs. King, specifically affirmed proof of vaccination laws for public schoolchildren.
+The government began regulating the quality of vaccines, and in 1922, another Supreme Court case, Zucht v.
+King, specifically affirmed proof of vaccination laws for public schoolchildren.

 Jacobson paid his fine and went back to his mild-mannered life of preaching to his flock.
-The anti-vaccination movement had only just begun.
+The anti-vaccine movement had only just begun.

 Read more Retropolis: